 2. Using strips of duct tape, cover the sharp edges where you have cut

 3. Take more duct tape and create a smaller opening at the mouth end — an opening or even a slit that will temporarily and snugly fit the inhaler.
 If you have an old nebulizer mask, you can attach this with duct tape instead.

 4. Hold the bottom end around the mouth (or over the mouth and nose); spray the proper dose of the asthma medication, and just inhale.
 The bottle may even collapse a bit confirming a proper inhalation.

-For this entry, I won a gift certificate at a book store, and upset another clinician who challenged my personal ecology for using plastic water bottles in the first-place.
-Her entry lost; she was just a sore loser.
+For this entry, I won a $50 gift certificate at a book store, and upset another clinician who challenged my personal ecology for using plastic water bottles in the first-place.
+Their entry lost; they were just a sore loser.